How to Report Foreign Rental Income on US Taxes

 • Penalty for not reporting the income

-The question I constantly get, especially from folks on work visas, or in the US on temporary status is; “If I’m not a permanent resident in the US or a citizen, do I have to report my foreign rental income, and if so why?”
+I constantly get the question, especially from folks on work visas or in the US on temporary status: “If I’m not a permanent resident in the US or a citizen, do I have to report my foreign rental income, and if so, why and how?”

-It comes as a surprise when I explain that foreign rental income needs to be reported to the IRS, regardless of whether it’s been taxed in that foreign country or not.
+It comes as a surprise when I explain that foreign rental income needs to be reported to the IRS, regardless of whether it’s been taxed in that foreign country.

 Owning properties overseas is more common than most people imagine.

-Most of the folks on temporary status are still operating between the US and their home country financially, so they have invested in assets like rental properties overseas to hedge their investment risks.
+Most of the people on temporary status are still operating financially between the US and their home country, so they have invested in assets like rental properties overseas to hedge their investment risks.

-It makes sense when they don’t know if they are going to be in the US permanently.
+It makes sense when they don’t know if they will be in the US permanently.

-Other cases arise from US citizens investing in foreign properties for varied reasons.
-Others are simply from US residents inheriting property overseas.
+Other cases arise from US citizens investing in foreign properties for varied reasons or from US residents inheriting property overseas.

 Worldwide Income Taxation – Includes Foreign Rental Income